 - Net investment in capital assets This balance reflects the net position of the OCLTA that is invested in capital assets, net of related debt.
 This net position is generally not accessible for other purposes. - Restricted net position This balance represents net position that is not accessible for general use because use is subject to restrictions enforceable by third parties.
-The government-wide statement of net position reports net position restricted by external parties for debt service. - Unrestricted net position This balance represents the net position that is available for general use as specified in the Measure M program.
+The OCLTA government-wide statement of net position reports net position restricted for debt service, Environmental Mitigation Program and transportation projects funded by the Measure M Program. - Unrestricted net position This balance represents the net position that is available for general use.